offbynull/learn/Math/input/input.md

 * `{bm} less than` -- e.g. 5 less than 3
 * `{bm} subtracted from` -- e.g. 3 subtracted from 5

-Common properties of subtraction:
+Properties of subtraction:

- * identity: any number subtracted by 0 results in the same number
+ * Any number subtracted by 0 results in the same number (identity).

    ```
    [●●●]    [] results in [●●●]    (3+0 is 3)